 Project close-out

-Filing all the paperwork, internal and external, to close out the project and address items such as unused funds, equipment disposition, intellectual property generation, etc. in accordance with the award document.
+Once a project reaches completion, research administrators on the post-award team are responsible for completing all of the paperwork, both internal and external, to close out the project and address items such as unused funds, equipment disposition, and intellectual property generation in accordance with the award document.

 Solutions to Help with Pre- and Post-Award Administration

 Whether your office manages pre-award, post-award, or both, software can make your job dramatically easier.
-Cayuse’s research administration software is innovative, easy to use, well-supported by a great implementation staff with research administration experience, and competitively priced.
+Cayuse’s award management solutions are innovative, easy to use, and well-supported by staff with research administration experience who have been in your shoes and understand your specific needs.